National Best Bid Offer (NBBO)

 The Bottom Line

 The National Best Bid Offer (NBBO) is the cornerstone of fair pricing in the U.S. equities market.
 By mandating that all investors have access to the best available prices across all exchanges, it levels the playing field between retail investors and institutional giants.
 While technological challenges like latency and data fragmentation exist, the NBBO remains the essential standard for measuring execution quality.
 Understanding how to read the NBBO—and the spread it represents—is critical for any investor seeking to trade efficiently and effectively.
-It is the visible representation of supply and demand at the most granular level.
+It is the visible representation of supply and demand at the most granular level, ensuring market transparency and integrity.

 Related Terms